South Korea's Lee in Tokyo to highlight friendly ties with Japan before key summit with Trump

-TOKYO (AP) — South Korean President Lee Jae Myung is in Tokyo to hold his first full summit with Japanese Prime Minister Shigeru Ishiba in a visit largely aimed at showcasing friendly ties between the two Asian neighbors that now face common challenges from America, their mutual ally.
+TOKYO (AP) — South Korean President Lee Jae Myung, in his first full summit with Japanese Prime Minister Shigeru Ishiba in Tokyo on Saturday, stressed the importance of setting aside differences and cooperating in common areas as the leaders showcased their efforts to develop friendly ties.

-Lee’s visit Saturday comes in an unusual order — putting Japan ahead of the United States — helping him to better prepare for his crucial first summit in Washington with U.S. President Donald Trump, mainly on trade and defense issues.
+The neighbors face common challenges from the United States, their mutual ally, and Lee's visit to Japan may help him prepare for his crucial first summit in Washington on Aug.
+25 with U.S. President Donald Trump, mainly on trade and defense issues.

+Japan and South Korea can cooperate in many areas, but also have conflicts because they are so geographically close, Lee said.

+At a time when global trade and security are shaken, it is more important than ever for the two countries with shared principles to cooperate, he added, calling for increased dialogue through “shuttle diplomacy.”

 For Ishiba, who faces pressure from rightwing rivals within his governing party to resign over its July election loss, Lee’s visit and a successful summit could shore up his support.